larkben/advent-of-code/README.md

 > you can do better Ben.

 # 24 Info
 - _ days completed.
-Going to be written in _ .
+Going to be written in Python.
 Working as Epic Interface Analyst.
 Graduating from College.